Corruption in the market

 "An ounce of prevention is worth a pound of cure"

-We find it regrettable that ethical companies who refuse to pay bribes are penalised by being uncompetitive compared with their competition who do give bribes.
+We find it regrettable that ethical companies who refuse to pay buyers bribes are penalised by being uncompetitive compared with their competition who do give bribes.

 Reader Comments